MyroG/Portable-Panel/README.md

 ![Showcase](https://github.com/MyroG/Portable-Panel/blob/main/Res/PanelHierarchy.png)
 3) Add your panel as a child of the GameObject `[ADD YOUR PANEL AS A CHILD OF THIS GAMEOBJECT]`, place it in a way so it matches the placeholder panel (which is named `[DELETE THIS]`)
 4) You can delete the `[DELETE THIS]` GameObject (You can also just hide the GameObject if you do not want to delete it)
+5) If you're using the ThrowablePanel prefab, and your panel already has a VRCPickup component, remove that component, the `[ADD YOUR PANEL AS A CHILD OF THIS GAMEOBJECT]` GameObject already has the VRCPickup component.

 ### More difficult/Manual installation